Choose the word which is stresses differently from the rest: hospital, inflation, policy, constantly

 Like many other Britain’s prime minister including Tony Blair, Sir Robert Peel and Margaret Thatcher, she won a place at Oxford.
 But while almost every other political leader got there by way of Eton College and joined Oxford’s hedonistic Bullingdon Club, she attended a state secondary school and had a more sedate university career.
 After unsuccessful attempts to be elected to the House of Commons in 1992 and 1994, she finally became an MP in 1997 general election.

 May is known for a love of fashion and in particular distinctive shoes.
 She even wore leopard-print shoes to her final Cabinet meeting as Home Secretary in early 2016.
 However, she has been quite critical of the media focusing on her fashion instead of her achievement as a politician.
-May also describes cooking and walking as primary hobbies, and if someone is raising questions about why walking can be classified as a hobby, she elaborates in a column for Balance magazine, in which she wrote of her battle with diabetes.The word “approach” is closest in meaning to ..................
+May also describes cooking and walking as primary hobbies, and if someone is raising questions about why walking can be classified as a hobby, she elaborates in a column for Balance magazine, in which she wrote of her battle with diabetes.Which of the following facts is TRUE about Theresa May?

 -